 Partial list of topics

 - What is learner assessment?
 How can it benefit your learners?

-- Benefits of good assessment
+- Understanding foundational concepts and principles of good assessment

 - Using portfolios and self-assessment checklists to accelerate learning, foster motivation, and support self-direction

 - Making sound decisions based on assessment results